 The 2nd IOI Training Programme in this series for Latin America and the Caribbean (IOI LAC TC) titled “Ocean Governance, Ocean Sciences and Geoethics” is scheduled to be held from the 8th January to 2nd February 2018 (corresponding to the academic year 2017) and will take place in Valparaiso, Chile (hosted by Universidad De Playa Ancha – Upla, at the Centro de Estudios Avanzados of Upla in Vina de Mar Area).

-The application form may be obtained from the course website or by contacting Dr. Eduardo Marone, Director – IOI South Western Atlantic Ocean (Brazil) on edmarone[at]ufpr.br or edmarone[at]gmail.com.
-The application deadline is the 10th November 2017.
+The Pre-registration form as well as the Training Programme Schedule may be obtained from the course website or by contacting Dr. Eduardo Marone, Director – IOI South Western Atlantic Ocean (Brazil) on ioilacbr[at]gmail.com or edmarone[at]gmail.com.
+The application deadline is the 15th November 2017.